How Backup Exec Deduplication Works:

 - backup exec deduplication data stream size

-- backup exec 2012 storage data stream size
+- backup exec 2010 deduplication Data stream chunk size